Configuration

 pgServices

-(TypeScript type: ReadonlyArray<GraphileConfig.PgServiceConfiguration>
+(TypeScript type: ReadonlyArray<GraphileConfig.PgServiceConfiguration>)

 Details the PostgreSQL database(s) for PostGraphile to connect to; this is a

-separate option because it's used in both the gather
+separate option because it’s used in both the gather phase (for introspection)

 and at runtime.

-Generally it's best to construct this by using the makePgService
+Generally it’s best to construct this by using the makePgService helper from

 the adaptor(s) you are using (see below), but if you want to know the